gapotchenko/gnu-tk/README.md

 #### Cosmopolitan `justfile`

-To ensure a `justfile` work the same across all operating systems, you can use the following directives to make it cosmpolitan by default:
+To ensure a `justfile` works the same across all operating systems, you can use the following directives to make it cosmpolitan by default:

 ```just
 set windows-shell := ["gnu-tk", "-i", "-c"]